Makin’ Copies! ‘The Promise of a Post-Copyright World’

 The catchphrase—Makin’ Copies!—occurred to me today in the wake of several things I’ve been reading about copying.
 When I looked around I found this transcript that made me smile.
 (And made me miss Phil Hartman.)

 Anyway, it occurs to me to think about what a great thing it is to be able to make copies.
 Perfect copies.
 Today of digital information, tomorrow of physical objects.
-I’m amazed and dismayed at how threatening this is to so many people, and how they would like to restrict and control this copying.
-In the future, people will think we were crazy for fighting it, and they’ll understand what many people already do today, that “resistance is futile.”*
+I’m amazed and dismayed at how threatening it is to so many people, and how they would like to restrict and control this copying.
+In the future, people will think we were crazy for fighting it, and they’ll understand what many people already do today.
+“Resistance is futile.”

-One of the things that has helped shape these ideas is Karl Fogel’s excellent forward-thinking essay, The Promise of a Post-Copyright World.
-I often promote it in comments left on other sites, and this will be the first** of likely many mentions at movingtofreedom.org.
+One of the things that has helped shape these ideas is Karl Fogel’s thoughtful essay, The Promise of a Post-Copyright World.
 Here is a tasty bit:

-(Read the whole thing!
-It goes in to the history of copyright to provide the present context, and presents an inspiring view to what the future can be.
-It is very well-written.)
+Read the whole thing!
+It goes into the history of copyright to provide the present context, and presents an inspiring view to what the future can be.

 Think about how far we would have to go to actually effectively enforce copyright.
 To have DRM that works.
 The entire channel would have to be locked down, from web server to your monitor.
 The RIAA and MPAA and accomplices would like to close the analog hole with whatever intrusive, freedom denying, and privacy destroying mechanism will do the job.